 Most people take OTC pain relievers to reduce pain.
 But this should not be your first step because it affects your hormonal balance.
 Additionally, there can be future complications.
 The best and first remedy is to use a heat bag and have a good massage time scrolling through your Instagram or watching a movie.

-2. Hot water Tub Session
+2. Hot Water Tub Session

 Pamper yourself with a Hot water tub session with essential oils and relax your body.
 Hot water will help in the relaxation of the muscles and reducing the pain.
 Moreover, a hot water session will also give you a calm and positive mood to focus on your other works.

-A 15-20 minutes of this session is fairly enough to relax your abdominal muscles.
+15-20 minutes of this session is fairly enough to relax your abdominal muscles.

 3. Avoid Caffeine [A Must]

-In the above two methods, we discussed how to relax abdominal muscles to reduce the period pain.
+In the above two methods, we discussed how to relax abdominal muscles to reduce period pain.
 But it is also important to avoid certain types of food that count caffeine as a must.

 Caffeine can cause bloating and discomfort in the urinal passage.
 The best you should do is avoid caffeine and foods that cause such problems.
 Salty foods, alcohol, and fatty patty foods will cause discomfort; avoid such foods during your menstrual cramps.